Gaussian Process Boosting

-For these sets of $20$ objects, we then calculate predictive distributions for their sums as described in Section \ref{sim_set}.\footnote{For simplicity, we predict the sum on the logarithmic scale.
-If the sum should be predicted on the original scale, simulation is required as the sum of dependent log-normal variables does not follow a standard distribution.} Further, we also evaluate the accuracy of $\alpha-$quantile predictions for $\alpha=0.05$.
-This is motivated by the fact that, in practice, predictions for lower quantiles are required for risk management purposes such as, e.g., calculating the value-at-risk.
-Such quantile predictions are obtained by assuming Gaussian predictive distributions with the means and variances determined by the fixed and random effects.
-If a method does not contain random effects, we use the error variance.
-Quantile predictions are evaluated using the proper scoring rule \citep{gneiting2007probabilistic}
+For these sets of $20$ objects, we calculate predictive distributions for their sums as described in Section \ref{eval_crit}.\footnote{For simplicity, we predict the sum on the logarithmic scale.
+If the sum should be predicted on the original scale, simulation is required as the sum of dependent log-normal variables does not follow a standard distribution.} For generating multivariate predictive distributions of dimension $20$ required for the latter, we also use the Vecchia approximation as outlined in Proposition \ref{PredVEcchiaOF} with the observed data ordered first, but we condition on all data and not just the observed data.
+The latter is computationally more expensive, but it allows for obtaining non-diagonal and more accurate predictive covariance matrices; see Section \ref{largedata2} for more information.